potassco/benchmark-tool/docs/getting_started/index.md

 - `run-dist`: Run distributed jobs
 - `verify`: Check for runlim errors
 - `eval`: Collect results
-- `conv`: Convert results to ODS or other formats
+- `conv`: Convert results to spreadsheet and more

 Each subcommand has their own help page, which you can access using: